Since I started this blog I’ve done quite a number reviews on different network marketing companies, some good and some bad.

 Almost none of these companies engage credible third party research to verify their health claims from what I have seen.
 Admittedly, some are better than others and actually do provide some evidence to support their claims but they are by far the minority.

-#3 Mindset of The Target Audience
+#3 The Target Audience

 One really unfortunate thing I’ve come to learn about mlm is that the success rate is very low, often between 1-3% at best.
 When I say ‘success’ I mean people actually achieving a full time income or higher, the kind of income the majority of people sign up to achieve.
 Every single time I’ve seen a company good enough to share their income disclosure on their website this has been the case- every single time.